Products that Contain Asbestos

 Asbestos, known for causing mesothelioma, was used in a wide range of products in the 20th century.

-Asbestos was used in a wide range of products in the 20th century, from construction materials to household items.
-Today, asbestos exposure has been linked to health conditions such as mesothelioma, a rare cancer.
+Asbestos was used in a wide range of products in the 20th century, from construction materials, to insulation on navy ships.
+Asbestos also has been documented to contaminate talcum powder in its various forms.
+Today, asbestos exposure has been linked to serious health conditions such as mesothelioma, lung cancer, asbestosis and pleural disease.

 From construction materials to everyday household items, many products included asbestos due to its heat resistance and durability.
 The types of asbestos containing products range from home and commercial building materials like floor and ceiling tiles to automotive products such as brake pads and linings and industrial products including sealants, cement, insulation and more.
 The following products that may contain or have contained asbestos in the past include: